 So why should you take the less exciting path?
 Well, it really depends on your mindset.
 There are people that gamble their way to wealth, but they are few and far between.
 Generally speaking, investing with no plan is a gamble.
 The better approach is to review your balance sheet, set some realistic goals and make a plan to achieve those goals.
 Your plan will include an asset allocation for your portfolio that has lived through many market cycles vs. throwing money at different stocks that sound cool.

-While the planning approach takes the fun out of the investments, it forces you to focus on what you can control.
+While the planning approach takes some of the fun out of the investments, it forces you to focus on what you can control.
 The investment performance is out of your control, but your commitment to the plan is not.
 If you do your part, the diversified portfolio has a high probability of taking care of the performance objectives you set assuming they are realistic.
 We’re not saying you can’t partake in some “fun” investing.
-You can allocate a small portion of your funds to some of those stocks that you can brag to your friends about at the next cocktail party.
 Just make sure you are comfortable with the risk associated with the money you are allocating to it.
 Discipline results in better outcomes in many situations in life including investing.
 Applying a planning-based approach and committing to it will pay off in the long run.